jorabin/KeePassJava2/readme.md

 ## Current Status

-This version is 3.0.0-SNAPSHOT and is not backwards compatible with 2.3 and earlier versions.
+This version is 3.0.0-SNAPSHOT.
+It is the intention that maintenance will cease on version 2 at some point during 2025 once this version is released.
+Upgrade to V3 requires minor changes to V2 code.

-The current released code is version 2.2.3 - released to Maven January 2025.
+The current released version is version 2.2.4 - released to Maven March 2025.
 This is on the main branch.
 See [Build from Source](#build-from-source)

 Key updates relative to 2.x
 - Java 11
+- Pluggable (protected) data storage model
 - File format version 4 support - with Argon2
 - Removal of SimpleXML, JAXB and JAXB database implementations
-- Implemented pluggable (protected) data storage model
 - Removed generics on database classes
 - Refactor modules and packages
 - Updated keyfile support